Scam Alert: Law Enforcement Agents Don't Call to Collect Fines From Using Online Pharmacies

 Despite ongoing investigations and arrests, such scams are hard to trace and eliminate.
 These criminals are getting personal information from transactions where individuals buy drugs online or by telephone from less-than-reputable sites or from medical questionnaires on illegal online pharmacies.
 This personal information turns up on lists that are then sold and traded.
 These lists can contain tens of thousands of names and a great deal of self-reported information, including names, addresses, telephone numbers, Social Security numbers, dates of birth, purchase histories and credit card account numbers.
 And once a scammer gets your information, you'll start getting calls.

 No federal official will ever contact a consumer by phone and demand money or any other form of payment.
 As for physical danger, no known victim has ever been approached in person.
 Most of the fraudulent callers are actually based overseas in places where real federal officials can't reach them.
 FDA special agents and other law enforcement officials are not authorized to impose or collect fines imposed for criminal acts.
 Only a court can take such action, with fines payable to the U.S. Treasury.

-Like many telephone solicitors for illegal prescription medications, most of these scammers are based overseas and use voice over internet protocol (VOIP) telephone numbers, which enable extorters to select phone numbers with specific area codes that make it seem like they are calling from a specific location.
+Like many telephone solicitors for illegal prescription medications, most of these scammers use voice over Internet protocol (VOIP) telephone numbers, which enable scammers to select phone numbers with specific area codes that make it seem like they are calling from a specific location.

-Victims of these scams should change whatever phone number(s) the caller used to contact them in the first place, and to stop buying drugs online unless they know the website is trustworthy.
-If you have purchased medication online or via telephone, you may also want to alert your credit card company and make sure that your account is up to date, and that no suspicious charges have been made against your credit card.
+Don't buy drugs online or by phone unless you know for certain that the website and business is trustworthy.
+If you have purchased medication online or via telephone, you may also want to alert your credit card company and make sure that your account is up to date and that no suspicious charges have been made against your credit card.
 In some cases, making a purchase from a seemingly legitimate website will lead to undisclosed recurring charges and deliveries.